KhronosGroup/glTF/extensions/2.0/Khronos/KHR_audio/README.md

 ## glTF Schema Updates

-This extension consists of two primary data structures: Audio Sources and Audio Emitters.
-Both sources and emitters are defined on an `KHR_audio` object added to the `extensions` object on the document root.
+This extension consists of three primary data structures: Audio Data, Audio Sources, and Audio Emitters.
+Data, sources and emitters are defined on an `KHR_audio` object added to the `extensions` object on the document root.

 The extension must be added to the file's `extensionsUsed` array and because it is optional, it does not need to be added to the `extensionsRequired` array.